 You want a mid-range option:

-there are excellent alternatives under $200 like the B&B Loco, Honolulu J2NF, and Holbrook Fuze.
+there are excellent alternatives under $200 like the B&B Loco, Honolulu J2CR, and Holbrook Fuze.

-This is the best paddle CRBN has made.
-They've been tweaking their TruFoam line for a while and the Barrage is where it fully clicks.
-You get the plush dwell time of the Genesis with more power behind it, plus the same T700 raw carbon face that CRBN uses to get such ridiculous spin numbers.
+This is the best paddle CRBN has made, and the current best paddle for advanced players.
+They've been tweaking their TruFoam line for a while, and the Barrage is where it fully clicks.
+The Barrage has the plush dwell time of the Genesis with more power behind it.
+Plus, it has the same T700 raw carbon face that CRBN uses to get such ridiculous spin numbers.

 Save 10% on the CRBN TruFoam Barrage ($279.99 down to $252)

 At $280 ($252 with our code), it's priced for serious players but still cheaper than the JOOLA Pro V and Selkirk LABS Boomstik.
-For a 4.0+ player who wants to attack and still have control at the kitchen, the price makes sense, especially when you consider what a premium and durable paddle you're getting.
+For a 4.0+ player who wants to attack and still have control at the kitchen, the price makes sense – especially when you consider what a premium, durable paddle you're getting.

 My previous favorite CRBN was the CRBN TruFoam Genesis 4.
-The Barrage is the better all-court pick, keeping the same power and control but improving on forgiveness and weighting.
+The Barrage is a better all-court option, keeping the same power and control but improving on forgiveness and weighting.
 The Barrage simply handles more situations across the court.

-For players coming from cheaper foam paddles like the Honolulu J2NF, the jump to the Barrage is noticeable.
+If you're coming from a cheaper foam paddle, the jump to the Barrage will be noticeable.
 The face is more reactive and the foam is denser, which you can feel in touch and durability.
-That's worth an extra $85 to advanced players, who will be able to customize the Barrage more than the J2NF.
+That's worth an extra $85 to advanced players, who will be able to customize the Barrage more than the Honolulu J2CR.

 You can add lead tape to find your ideal weighting, or enjoy the lightness of the stock weight, without impacting how well-balanced this paddle feels.
 I shored mine up with tape to make it more stable and less twisty in my hands.